roryp/Generative-AI-for-beginners-java/04-PracticalSamples/calculator/README.md

 The sum of 24.5 and 17.3 is 41.8.
 The square root of 144 is 12.
 ```

+### Step 4: Close the MCP Server

+When you're done testing, you can stop the AI client by pressing `Ctrl+C` in its terminal.
+The MCP server will keep running until you stop it.
+To stop the server, press `Ctrl+C` in the terminal where it's running.

 ## How It All Works Together